 The Student Center on the Main Campus is located in the Student Services Building, Room 121.
-The Center houses TV areas, Lost and Found, and the Student Photo ID Office (SS121F).
-The Student Center on the Health Sciences Campus is located in the Student Services Center Building.
-This Center houses the Student Photo ID Office.
-The operational policies are posted on the bulletin boards at both centers.
+The Student Center houses TV areas, Lost and Found, and the Student Photo ID Office (SS121F).
+The Student Center on the Health Sciences Campus is located in the Health Education Building.
+The Student Photo ID Office is located in the Student Services Building at the Health Sciences Campus.
+The Student Center on the North Campus is located in the Math and Science Building and the Photo ID Office is located in the Administration Building.
+The operational policies are posted on the bulletin boards at all centers.